The best physical therapy for stroke patients at home revolves around one thing…

 The best physical therapy for stroke recovery revolves around repetition.

-Since repetition is the best treatment for stroke, you should make it the focus of your rehabilitation program.
+Since repetitive practice is the best method for stroke recovery, you should make it the focus of your rehabilitation program.

 This is why rehab starts in the brain, not the body.
 So the more you practice movement, the better your brain will get at moving.